Share the road with motorcycles.

 Quality Assurance

 The contract requires quality assurance standards to ensure instruction provided in New Mexico meets or exceeds Motorcycle Safety Foundation standards.
 Every required training site receives a visit, and extensive report annually.
 Where there are areas of improvement, evaluators provide training to ensure instructors and facilities meet the highest standards.
-We have provided complimentary Quality Assurance Visit to motorcycle dealerships on their programs which has resulted in significant improvements.

 No person under the age of 18 shall operate a motorcycle unless he is wearing a safety helmet that is securely fastened on his head in a normal manner, and that meets federal motor vehicle safety standards.